 The best way to learn all the interactive features is by exploring them yourself.
 When using the dashboard, don’t be afraid to click and drag your mouse around!

 Tip: Use the Reporting Dashboard to get a broad understanding of your audience.
 Answer questions like “How many people were streaming and when?”, “What devices were used to stream?” and “Which are the most popular manifest URLs?”.
 Once you are equipped with big-picture insights, investigate specific sessions or errors in more detail using other dashboards.

 Errors Overview Dashboard

-FAMIUM SAND focusses on being a debugging/error analysis tool.
+FAMIUM SAND focuses on being a debugging/error analysis tool.
 As a result, this dashboard offers an overview of all errors that happened within a given time-range.
 It is divided into five sections: General, DRM License Server Errors, DRM Client-Side Errors, XHR Errors and Media Errors.

 - The general section shows all errors that occurred.
-In more targeted panels, it also details in on the serious errors (DRM, XHR and Media) that were thrown.
+In more targeted panels, it also homes in on the serious errors (DRM, XHR and Media) that were thrown.
 In this section, you will find:

 - The total number of errors that occurred

 - The number of errors thrown over time